Our mission is to create safe, supportive communities so that no child, teen, or family has to grieve alone

 History

-The Children’s Room was founded in 1993 by a group of caregivers who recognized a gap in how children and teens were supported after a death.
-That year, they received training from the Dougy Center for Grieving Children, which helped shape an approach to grief support that centered on children within their families and communities.
+In 1993, inspired by this unmet need, a group of caregivers and volunteers—including co-founders Jean Marchant, Judy Oliver, and Phyllis Silverman—came together to create a space dedicated to grieving children and their families.
+That same year, they received training from the Dougy Center for Grieving Children, helping shape an approach that centered children within the context of their families and communities.

 “Bereavement is not a simple reaction to a single event.
 It is also a social event, an economic event, a spiritual event, and an event with a history and a future.
 I asked myself who is lost when someone dies.
 It is more than simply a life that is lost.
 We also lose a relationship, the self we were in that relationship and a way of life in which the deceased play a role.
 These are the qualities of life, aspects of what we experience; these are not symptoms of an illness.”